What Is Hibiscus?

 Improve Liver Health

-One study with human participants showed that hibiscus extract may improve liver steatosis, which could reduce the risk of liver failure.
+Another study with human participants showed that hibiscus extract may improve liver steatosis, which could reduce the risk of liver failure.

 Promote Weight Loss

 Several studies show the potential of hibiscus tea to promote weight loss and prevent obesity.
 One study showed that hibiscus extract reduced body weight, body fat, and body mass index after 12 weeks.
 However, the study was quite small and more research is needed.

-Potential Risks of Hibiscus Tea
+Potential Risks of Hibiscus and Hibiscus Tea

 Hibiscus and Mallow Allergies

 Hibiscus tea may interact with certain medications.
 It can decrease the effectiveness of the malaria drug chloroquine.
 If you take medications for high blood pressure or diabetes, it can cause a significant drop in blood pressure.
 The plant also contains phytoestrogens (or plant estrogens) that may decrease the effectiveness of birth control medication.
 Consult your doctor if you take any of those medications, or if you take hormones for menopause or as a gender-affirming therapy.

 The phytoestrogens in hibiscus tea may cause complications during pregnancy.
 For instance, they may trigger preterm labor.
 If you are pregnant or breastfeeding, you may want to avoid hibiscus tea or look for an alternative.

-Some research points toward high concentrations of hibiscus extract — potentially causing liver damage.
+Some research points toward high concentrations of hibiscus extract potentially causing liver damage.